necrio/CLI-Project/README.md

-# Worlds Best Restaurants
+# Indie Game Ranks
-### This is an adaptation of the original gem written by dannyd4315.
-I have added in CSS selectors in the restaurant.rb file, and updated the scraped urls to use https instead of http.
+### This is looking at the top indie games on the steam webpage.

-This Ruby Gem provides a CLI to view the 50 best restaurants in the World as per the San Pellegrino sponsored 50 Best Restaurants in the World website.
+This Ruby Gem provides a CLI to view the top 150 indie games on the Steam website.

 ## Installation